Solving Challenging Control Problems Using Two-Staged Deep Reinforcement Learning: Abstract

 \section{Abstract}

-We present a two-staged deep reinforcement learning algorithm for solving challenging control problems.
-Deep reinforcement learning (deep RL) has been an effective tool for solving many high-dimensional continuous control problems, but it cannot effectively solve challenging problems with certain properties, such as sparse reward functions or sensitive dynamics.
-In this work, we propose an approach that decomposes the given problem into two stages: \emph{motion planning} and \emph{motion imitation}.
-The motion planning stage seeks to compute a feasible motion plan with approximated dynamics by directly sampling the state space rather than exploring random control signals.
-Once the motion plan is obtained, the motion imitation stage learns a control policy that can imitate the given motion plan with realistic sensors and actuations.
-We demonstrate that our approach can solve challenging control problems - \emph{rocket navigation} and \emph{quadrupedal locomotion} - which cannot be solved by the standard MDP formulation.
-The supplemental video can be found at: \url{https://youtu.be/FYLo1Ov_8-g}
+We present a deep reinforcement learning (deep RL) algorithm that consists of learning-based motion planning and imitation to tackle challenging control problems.
+Deep RL has been an effective tool for solving many high-dimensional continuous control problems, but it cannot effectively solve challenging problems with certain properties, such as sparse reward functions or sensitive dynamics.
+In this work, we propose an approach that decomposes the given problem into two deep RL stages: \emph{motion planning} and \emph{motion imitation}.
+The motion planning stage seeks to compute a feasible motion plan by leveraging the powerful planning capability of deep RL.
+Subsequently, the motion imitation stage learns a control policy that can imitate the given motion plan with realistic sensors and actuation models.
+This new formulation requires only a nominal added cost to the user because both stages require minimal changes to the original problem.
+We demonstrate that our approach can solve challenging control problems, \emph{rocket navigation}, and \emph{quadrupedal locomotion}, which cannot be solved by the monolithic deep RL formulation or the version with Probabilistic Roadmap.